Hsu Yao-chang: 2016 Mainland China visit

 In September 2016, Hsu with another seven magistrates and mayors from Taiwan visited Beijing, which were Chiu Ching-chun (Magistrate of Hsinchu County), Liu Cheng-ying (Magistrate of Lienchiang County), Yeh Hui-ching (Deputy Mayor of New Taipei City), Chen Chin-hu (Deputy Magistrate of Taitung County), Lin Ming-chen (Magistrate of Nantou County), Fu Kun-chi (Magistrate of Hualien County) and Wu Cherng-dean (Deputy Magistrate of Kinmen County).
 Their visit was aimed to reset and restart cross-strait relations after President Tsai Ing-wen took office on 20 May 2016.
 The eight local leaders reiterated their support of One-China policy under the 1992 consensus.
 They met with Taiwan Affairs Office Head Zhang Zhijun and Chairperson of the Chinese People's Political Consultative Conference Yu Zhengsheng.

 2018 Miaoli County magistrate election

 The Kuomintang endorsed Hsu for a second term as Miaoli County magistrate in December 2017.

 Hsu was term-limited and ineligible for the Miaoli County magisterial post in the 2022 local election.
 The Kuomintang nominated Hsieh Fu-hung, who led the Irrigation and Water Conservancy Association and Irrigation Agency in Miaoli.

+In August 2023, Hsu declared his support of a 2024 presidential bid by Terry Gou, and left the Kuomintang.